 (I’m less sure that motorcycles/scooters are more efficient in traffic… it might be that they take up about as much space as cars when moving.
 Motorbikes are also, in the main, much noisier.)

-If there isn’t a switch to an opt-in one, then there should at least be a blanket ban on parking on narrow footpaths (going by the points in the existing guidelines) and bans placed on areas of high pedestrian traffic, such as around the railway stations.
+If there isn’t a switch to opt-in footpath parking rules, then there should at least be a blanket ban on parking on narrow footpaths (going by the points in the existing guidelines) and bans placed on areas of high pedestrian traffic, such as around the railway stations.

 When I’ve raised the prospect of a change on Twitter, people cite a motorbike protest some years ago which was probably how the current policy came about.
 Motorcyclists parked (quite legally) one motorbike per car spot in protest, and the council surrendered.
 They imply this could happen again.